Terminal Value

 What are the Limitations of Using the Terminal Value?

-As mentioned previously, the perpetuity growth model is limited by the difficulty of predicting an accurate growth rate.
-Furthermore, any assumed value in the equation can lead to inaccuracies in the calculated terminal value.
-On the other hand, the exit multiple method is limited by the dynamic nature of multiples – they change as time passes.
+As mentioned previously, the perpetuity growth model is limited by the difficulty of accurately predicting a growth rate.
+Any assumed value in the equation can lead to inaccuracies in the calculated terminal value.
+On the other hand, the exit multiple method is limited by the dynamic nature of multiples, which change over time.

-All in all, careful considerations must be in place before applying any of the two methods.
-But for both methods, using a range of applicable rates and multiples is important in order to get an acceptable valuation result.
+All in all, careful consideration must be given before applying either of the two methods.
+However, for both methods, using a range of applicable rates and multiples is crucial to obtain an acceptable valuation result.

 Additional Resources